fingerprintjs/fingerprintjs/docs/api.md

 })
 ```

-The request is always turned off in the scripts downloaded from https://openfpcdn.io.
+💡 Scripts downloaded from our CDN (https://openfpcdn.io) have monitoring requests diabled by default.

-If you face a TypeScript error that occurs in a FingerprintJS file,
+If you have a TypeScript error that occurs in a FingerprintJS file,
 see the [TypeScript support guide](typescript_support.md).

-An outdated CommonJS syntax:
+CommonJS syntax (outdated):

 ```js
 const FingerprintJS = require('@fingerprintjs/fingerprintjs')